squirrel-forge/node-sass-base64-loader/README.md

 const sassOptions = { importers : [ base64Loader( /* null|Base64loadOptions */ ) ] };

 // Plugin way, supply the sass options as second argument
-// It will create the importers property if required and append the importer. const sassOptions = {};
+// It will create the functions property if required and add the signature and function. const sassOptions = {};
 base64Loader( /* null|Base64loadOptions */, sassOptions );

-// Since the importer is sync it work for both sync and async compile const result = sass.compile( scssFilename, sassOptions );
+// If not using the remote option you may use the sync compile which requires an explicit mimetype as second argument const result = sass.compile( scssFilename, sassOptions );

-// OR
-const result = await sass.compileAsync( scssFilename, sassOptions );
+// OR when using the async api you may use the remote option and automatically detect mimetypes const result = await sass.compileAsync( scssFilename, sassOptions );
 ```